Object Constraint Language (OCL) and Web Ontology Language (OWL) Training Course

 The course:

-- Explains key SysML concepts and diagrams;
+- Details key SysML concepts and diagram types;

 Audience: